 - bc (Optional [BoundariesData]) The boundary conditions applied to the field.
 Boundary conditions are generally given as a list with one condition for each axis.
 For periodic axes, only periodic boundary conditions are allowed (indicated by 'periodic' and 'antiperiodic').
 For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
 For instance, Dirichlet conditions enforcing a value NUM (specified by ['value': NUM]) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by ['derivative': DERIV]) are supported.
 Note that the special value 'natural' imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
 More information can be found in the boundaries documentation.
 If the special value None is given, no boundary conditions are enforced.
-The user then needs to ensure that the ghost cells are set accordingly. - out (ScalarField, optional) Optional vector field to which the result is written. - label (str, optional) Name of the returned field - central (bool) Determines whether a central difference approximation is used for the gradient operator or not.
+The user then needs to ensure that the ghost cells are set accordingly. - out (ScalarField, optional) Optional vector field to which the result is written. - label (str, optional) Name of the returned field the squared gradient of the field property integral: int | float | complex integral of the scalar field over space laplace (bc, out=None, kwargs)

+• central (bool) - Determines whether a central difference approximation is used for the gradient operator or not.
 If not, the squared gradient is calculated as the mean of the squared values of the forward and backward derivatives, which thus includes the value at a support point in the result at the same point.